 To make settings for keys on the key control block, select a bank and keyer using the delegation buttons.

-The key type selection buttons, key fill/key source selection buttons, and modifier buttons are assigned to the setting buttons.
+The key type selection buttons, key fill/key source selection buttons, key modifier buttons, and chroma key setting buttons are assigned to the setting buttons.
 The functions set in each button can be viewed in the setting buttons display section.